 You should never compromise on your core values (what’s most important to you in life).

 Your partner should bring out the best in you, not make you feel insecure, jealous, needy, upset, or crazy!”

 What are your rituals during a breakup?

-"Exercise always helped me the most when going through a breakup.
-There’s so many mental health and physical benefits to being active.
-It’s a way better coping skill than excessively eating or drinking, both of which activate the reward center of your brain and make you feel temporary pleasure."
+“Exercise always helped me the most when going through a breakup.
+There are so many mental health and physical benefits to being active.
+It’s a way better coping skill than excessively eating or drinking, both of which activate the reward center of your brain and make you feel temporary pleasure.”

 “When writing my upcoming breakup book, I collected breakup survey responses from women all over the country and analyzed their breakup data.
 I learned that I’m not alone because the majority of ladies listed exercise and quality time with friends as the most helpful coping skills.
 The least helpful were binge drinking and rebound sex.
 Having a strong support network is essential.
 The feeling of rejection that comes with a breakup is devastating, so knowing that friends still care about you creates a sense of belonging at a time when you’re feeling most alone.”